 Graphic designers, painters and craftsmen all come together for this night of celebration.
 These artisans bring everything from beautifully illustrated cards to painted wooden jewelry and homemade stuffed animals.
 There are even vendors with handmade soaps, candles, earrings, necklaces, shirts and onesies—there really is something for everyone.

-Shelly Kohli, a Mandela artist residing in Bluffton, brought her collection of jewelry and bags to sell at the Art March on February 7.
+Shelly Kohli, a Mandela artist residing in Bluffton, brought her collection of jewelry and bags to sell at the Art March.

 “I’m happy with what I did tonight,” said Kohli.